75 ChatGPT Prompts to 10X Your

 For this article, we will help you know the difference between a purchase order and an invoice.
 But first, we will tell you the definition and importance of both terms in the field of procurement.

-Once you have finished reading this article, you will be able to differentiate the two terms which will help you in your journey in the industry.
+Once you have finished reading this article, you will be able to differentiate the two terms that will help you in your journey in the industry.
 So without further ado, let us now start!

 What is a Purchase Order?